Sambucus nigra, a. k. a. Black Elderberry, Blue Elderberry

 Elder is a graceful shrub with elegant arching branches, vibrant green leaves and white sprays of flowers that turn into irresistible berries at the end of summer.
 Black elderberry is native to Europe and North America.
 Its availability increases its appeal.
 The elder species have several variations.
 Elders that produce blue-black berries are considered to be in part of the Sambucus nigra species.
 Black and blue elderberries, in my opinion, taste the sweetest.

-Medicinal Properties and Actions of Elderberry
+Medicinal Properties of Elderberry

 Elderberry holds a bounty of flavonoids and triterpenes packed within its tiny fruit.
 These chemicals seem to be the key to elder’s anti-inflammatory, antiviral and immune stimulating effects.
 New research points to elderberry’s ability to block avian and human influenza viruses from connecting to cells throughout the body.
 Researchers are particularly pleased to see dangerous viruses like the swine flu virus included in the list of infections elderberry prevents.